 My Approach to Helping

-I am dedicated to helping my clients live a fuller life through personal growth and development by increasing insight, understanding triggers and emotional reactions, and improving interpersonal relationships.
 I believe our unique experiences shape who we are and how we react to situations.
-Sometimes these reactions are helpful, and other times they are distracting, even harmful.
-I can help identify patterns that may have been helpful at one time but are no longer serving you well, and replace them with adaptive responses that align with your goals and desired ways of functioning.
+In fact, it's an evolutionary adaptation intended to protect us.
+Sometimes these reactions are helpful, while other times, well... they're not.
+We can identify patterns that may have been helpful to you at one time, but are no longer serving you, and replace them with adaptive responses that align with your personal needs and boundaries.

 More Info About My Practice